-8.6.2 Recommended selection of start-values
+8.6.2 Recommended selection of start values

-In general many variables have start-values that are not fixed and selecting a sub-set of these can give a consistent set of start-values close to the user-expectations.
-The following gives a non-normative procedure for finding such a sub-set.
+In general many variables have start-attributes that are not fixed and selecting a subset of these can give a consistent set of start values close to the user-expectations.
+The following gives a non-normative procedure for finding such a subset.

 [A model has a hierarchical component structure.
 Each component of a model can be given a unique model component hierarchy level number.
-The top level model has a level number of 1.
+The top-level model has a level number of 1.
 The level number increases by 1 for each level down in the model component hierarchy.
-The model component hierarchy level number is used to give start values a confidence number, where a lower number means that the start value is more confident.
-Loosely, if the start value is set or modified on level i then the confidence number is i.
-If a start value is set by a possibly hierarchical modifier at the top level, then this start value has the highest confidence, namely 1 irrespectively on what level, the variable itself is declared.]
+The model component hierarchy level number is used to give start-attribute a confidence number, where a lower number means that the start-attribute is more confident.
+Loosely, if the start-attribute is set or modified on level i then the confidence number is i.
+If a start-attribute is set by a possibly hierarchical modifier at the top level, then this start-attribute has the highest confidence, namely 1 irrespectively on what level, the variable itself is declared.]